JackelineGS/JackelineGS/README.md

 <h1 align="center">Hi 👋, I'm Jackeline García</h1>

-Welcome to my Github I'm Jackeline and I studied web development at LABORATORIA.
-I am currently studying Software Engineering at San Ignacio de Loyola University in Peru.
-My inspiration is Jonathon Love who is a Software Developer and researcher.
+Welcome to my Github I'm Jackeline and I am currently studying Software Engineering at San Ignacio de Loyola University in Peru.
+I studied web development at LABORATORIA and my inspiration is Jonathon Love who is a Software Developer and researcher.

 #### 🌱 About me: